AhmedImad/MangoPricePrediction/README.md

-Certainly, here's an example README file that provides a clear explanation of the code you've shared:

----

 # Price Prediction Model for Mango Prices

 This repository contains a price prediction model for mango prices.
 The goal of this project is to develop a predictive model that can accurately estimate the price of mangoes based on various features.
 The project involves data preprocessing, exploratory data analysis, feature engineering, and model building.